deca12x/FortaBotChallenges/Challenge3/README.md

 ## Description

-This bot monitors the DAI locked in L1 escrow contracts for Optimism and Arbitrum and compares it with the DAI supply on L2 networks.
+This bot monitors the DAI locked in L1 escrow contracts for Optimism and Arbitrum and compares it with the DAI supply on Optimism and Arbitrum networks.

 ## Supported Chains